 Scripture Reading: Psalms 149 - 150 …

 The "glory of all His saints" is found in hearing God's Word and being able to rejoice in His justice as we receive His grace.
 How few people do that today?
-Many want to continually tell God what to do and put Him on trial, as it were, if He doesn't do what they think He should.
+Many want to continually tell God what to do and then attempt to judge HIM if He doesn't do what they think He should.
 They say that God must love everyone the same and that ultimately He must save everyone.
 That would be "fair."
 But GOD says, "The wages of sin is death, but the GIFT of God is eternal life through Jesus Christ our Lord" (Romans 6:23).
 We who are "justified," declared righteous by God through faith in Jesus Christ, know that we are holy in His sight only because our debt has been paid by His sacrifice on the cross and because His Spirit has opened our hearts and minds to hear and believe the Gospel.
 Can you see now why it is only we who know the Savior who can rejoice in the Lord and praise our God?!!

 So these 150 songs end with the call to PRAISE HIM!
 The call goes out to everyone and everything: "Let everything that has breath, praise the Lord!"
 (150:6).
 Sadly, most people will reject that call and God's offer of forgiveness through faith in Jesus, the Christ, the Savior, and God tells us that it will be so.
 But once you have heard the Gospel, you can never go back and "un-hear" it.
 "We must pay more careful attention, therefore, to what we have heard, so that we do not drift away.
 For if the message spoken by angels (the Law) was binding, and every violation and disobedience received its just punishment, how shall WE escape if we ignore such a great salvation?"
 (Hebrews 2:1-3).